-Nevertheless, the lack of a significant premium in a "merger of equals," as well as the complex social issues that may be involved with such transactions, may increase the level of difficulty in successfully completing these "merger of equals" transactions.
-A recent example is AXIS Capital Holdings Limited's unsuccessful 2015 all-stock bid to effect a "merger of equals" with PartnerRe Ltd., which was trumped by a significantly higher cash-and-dividend offer by EXOR S.p.A.
-For further information on potential social issues involved in "mergers of equals" and other stock-for-stock transactions, please refer to the annually updated publication entitled, "Social Issues in Selected Recent Mergers and Acquisitions Transactions" (most recently dated March 1, 2016) available on the Simpson Thacher & Bartlett LLP website (www.simpsonthacher.com).
+[&]quot;merger of equals" with PartnerRe Ltd., which was trumped by a significantly higher cash-and-dividend offer by EXOR S.p.A.
+For further information on potential social issues involved in "mergers of equals" and other stock-for-stock transactions, please refer to the annually updated publication entitled, "Social Issues in Selected Recent Mergers and Acquisitions Transactions" (most recently dated March ± 16 , ± 0162017) available on the Simpson Thacher & Bartlett LLP website (www.simpsonthacher.com).

-23 In turning down separate all-cash proposals from Certara Corporation and an unnamed private equity fund providing for premiums to its all-stock "merger of equals" with Accelrys, Symyx in 2010 focused on the potential long-term value to its stockholders of its existing merger and the fact that the financing for the competing offers was not fully committed.
-Though Symyx entered discussions with Certara after it provided an equity commitment and draft merger
+In turning down separate all-cash proposals from Certara Corporation and an unnamed private equity fund providing for premiums to its all-stock "merger of equals" with Accelrys, Symyx in 2010 focused on the potential longterm value to its stockholders of its existing merger and the fact that the financing for the competing offers was not fully committed.
+Though Symyx entered discussions with Certara after it provided an equity commitment and draft merger agreement offering an approximately 23% premium to the initial value of the Accelrys merger, Certara thereafter significantly decreased its offer and the Symyx board determined the proposal to be inadequate based on its existing merger with Accelrys that provided better terms and greater potential for long-term value to Symyx stockholders.